thalestas/boot-and-compile-process/readme.md

 The -j$(nproc) command will use all core of your computer to compile.
 If you would like to use less, change $(nproc) to the number of cores.

 ## How to prepare the SD Card
 The following files are necessary to boot the Raspberry Pi.
-They are GPU firmware and bootloader
+They are GPU firmware and bootloader.
+They are alrey provide by Raspberry Org.
 * bootcode.bin
 * start.elf
 * fixup.dat